score-json/json/TSF/trustable/no-parsing-faults/NPF-07.md

 normative: true
 ---

-The service parses well-formed UTF-8 encoded data only.
+The service provided by nlohmann/json parses well-formed UTF-8 encoded data only.

-sab and all above